Posts

 • Network monitoring: is a critical IT process where all networking components like routers, switches, firewalls, servers, and VMs are monitored for fault and performance and evaluated continuously to maintain and optimize their availability.

-• Compared to and EMS, an NMS (Network Management System) manages a complete network and understands the inter-relationship between individual devices, which an EMS cannot.
+• Compared to an EMS, an NMS (Network Management System) manages a complete network and understands the inter-relationship between individual devices, which an EMS cannot.

 • Service provisioning: Helps you prepare and equip a network to allow it to provide new services to its users

-• Fault management: The component of network management that detects, isolates and fixes problems.
+• Fault management: The network management component detects, isolates, and fixes problems.

-In short, BSS platforms are focused on your customer’s needs and the business operations and can also be referred to as a billing plattform or billing solution, while OSS solutions are focused on technical operations.
-OSS and BSS should work smoothly together, as in our COS Product Suite and help you increase revenue, cut costs & shorten time to market.
+In short, BSS platforms are focused on your customer’s needs and business operations and can also be referred to as a billing platform or billing solution, while OSS solutions are focused on technical operations.
+OSS and BSS should work smoothly together, as in our COS Product Suite, and help you increase revenue, cut costs & shorten time to market.

 Santa Clara, California, and Umeå, Sweden, August 22, 2023 – netElastic, an innovative software company providing high-performance routing solutions, and COS Systems, a leading provider of network management and billing solutions for Service Providers and Open Access Networks are excited to announce a strategic partnership.
 This collaboration brings together two industry leaders to revolutionize the delivery of RADIUS (Remote Authentication Dial-In User Service) solutions for service providers worldwide.